Ingestible skincare ingredient: Burdock root benefits—the natural solution for everything from digestion to a clearer complexion?

 If you struggle with pimples—either chronically, or during the odd hormonal flare-up—burdock root may be a powerful ally in reducing them and building back a smooth, even complexion.

-Recent studies have confirmed burdock root’s remarkable efficacy in taking acne vulgaris to task due to its antimicrobial and anti-inflammatory properties:
+Recent studies have confirmed burdock root benefits in taking acne vulgaris to task due to its antimicrobial and anti-inflammatory properties.
+This is particularly relevant when considering burdock root benefits for women, as hormonal fluctuations can often trigger breakouts.

-One of burdock root’s premier skin benefits can be traced back to one of the richest medical traditions on the planet: traditional Chinese medicine (TCM).
+One of the premier burdock root benefits can be traced back to one of the richest medical traditions on the planet: traditional Chinese medicine (TCM).
 Burdock root is a staple of the TCM herbal canon, where it’s most commonly used to treat 3 skin issues that have an inflammatory response in common:

 Circulation is fundamental for every system of the body, but it has a unique role to play in our skin.
 Maintaining a healthy blood flow is a critical part of nurturing our skin with the nutrients we acquire through food sources and supplements.
 It’s also elemental to restoring the skin in periods where it has to recover from injury.
 That’s because, as our body’s first line of defense, skin is constantly in a state of cell renewal and self-replenishment.